BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/qsub.rst

    printenv

-To request other resources besides the general directives, the scc website details available directives that can be requested at `this page <https://www.bu.edu/tech/support/research/system-usage/running-jobs/submitting-jobs/>`_ .
+To request other resources besides the general directives, the SCC website details available directives that can be requested at `this page <https://www.bu.edu/tech/support/research/system-usage/running-jobs/submitting-jobs/>`_ .

 Job status and deletion
 -----------------------------